Deciphering the Concept of the Cloud

 Taking the Right Steps Towards Your Goal

-If reading the previous section made you feel like this job is something you'd be interested in doing professionally, the next step you should take is learning how to become a cloud architect yourself.
+If reading the previous section made you feel like cloud architect jobs are something you'd be interested in, the next step you should take is learning how to become a cloud architect yourself.
 Naturally, you'll need a strong technical background, which involves a firm grasp on networking and security, as well as at least one OS and programming language.
 It is ideal if you already have some experience and knowledge in terms of cloud computing!
 A good candidate should also possess excellent communication skills, as working together with the IT department is a crucial part of the cloud architect job description.

-While there already are some universities offering formal education on cloud computing, it's not a requirement you'd see in a lot of job listings.
+While there already are some universities offering formal education on cloud computing, it's not a requirement you'd see in a lot of listings for cloud architect jobs.
 Furthermore, it's expensive and time-consuming.
 Most of the companies that are looking to employ cloud architects are a lot more interested in their experience and professional certifications that prove their expertise in working with a certain cloud service provider.
 According to statistics, the most crucial skill for a cloud architect is understanding Amazon Web Services (AWS), followed by Python, SQL, Java, and Linux.

 Certifications to Boost Your Employability

 Getting certified by a service provider that your current or potential employer uses is a great step towards improving your performance or making a great first impression.
-It is tangible proof that you are familiar with the services a particular provider offers, capable of picking the best solutions, optimizing the budgets, and implementing the best practices in your organization.
-Add IT background to the equation, and you get a resume that will impress recruiters in most modern organizations.
+Such cloud architect certification is tangible proof that you are familiar with the services a particular provider offers, capable of picking the best solutions, optimizing the budgets, and implementing the best practices in your organization.
+Add IT background to the equation, and you get a resume that ticks all the boxes for a cloud architect job description and impresses recruiters in most modern organizations.

 According to the Global Knowledge 2020 IT Skills and Salary Survey, cloud architect certifications are also currently the world's best-paid IT credentials.
 The top two places on the list belong to Google Certified Professional Cloud Architect and AWS Certified Associate Solutions Architect certifications – moreover, a lot of specialists decide to obtain both of these certifications.
 Mastering multiple platforms provides you with more flexibility in terms of employment and adds a huge advantage if a particular company wants to implement a multi-cloud strategy.